Nightscou2018/EAP/doc/pumpcommunication.md

 ## Radio

-The radio abstracts communication with the radio.
+Abstracts communication with the radio.
 It will have functions to help achieve maximum battery life.
 It uses the packet interface to receive and send packets.

 ## RequestPacket

-The request class is responsible for storing data for a pump request.
+Responsible for storing data for a pump request.
 It's also responsible for appending a CRC to a request packet.
 It also contains a field to set the maximum retries a pump should do before giving up sending the packet.
 The max retries should be 0 if we only want the packet to be tried once.

 ## ResponsePacket

-The response packet is responsible for storing the data from a pump response.
+Responsible for storing the data from a pump response.
 It's also responsible for validating a packet using the CRC in the packet.

 ## PumpConfiguration

 Keeps track of settings for the pump and which might be different between different users.

+## PumpConfigurationReader

+Responsible for retrieving the configuration from a file and converting it to a PumpConfiguration.

+### Validation

+#### CRC

+Responsible for validation of a packet.
+Pump expects a CRC on a packet, sends a CRC with a response packet.